turingschool/curriculum/tutorials/environment/rvm.markdown

 ### Setup Global Gems

 You can setup RVM to add certain gems to all versions of Ruby and all gemsets.
-Use restraint here, but I believe all Ruby apps should use Bundler (<http://gembundler.com/>) for dependency management.
+Use restraint here, but generally all Ruby apps should use Bundler (<http://gembundler.com/>) for dependency management.
 Create a file `~/.rvm/gemsets/global.gems` and just add this line:

     bundler